ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ## Candidate Gathering {#gathering}

 The step of gathering candidates involves identifying which paths, protocols, and endpoints may be used for a given Connection.
-This list is determined by the requirements, prohibitions, and preferences of the application as specified in the Selection and Connection Properties.
+This list is determined by the requirements, prohibitions, and preferences of the application as specified in the Selection Properties.

 ### Structuring Options as a Tree